rajdev0ps/rajdev0ps/README.md

   Created an internal website for cloud inventory management across AWS and Azure, providing real-time infrastructure insights accessible to both technical and non-technical users.
   With further PowerAutomate we can added real-time inventory fetching feature and downloading customized inventoryy based on various filters/tags.

-  - **This reduced devops team to logging each account and fetech inventory or get status of VMs**
+  - *This reduced devops team to logging each account and fetech inventory or get status of VMs*
-  - **Allow app teams to see and fetech current Inventory without devop team involvement**
+  - *Allow app teams to see and fetech current Inventory without devop team involvement*
-  - **This solutions was developed due to recent Microsoft Outage**
+  - *This solutions was developed due to recent Microsoft Outage*

-    - Internal Mutli-Cloud Inventory
       ![Internal Mutli-Cloud Inventory](projects/cloud-migration/cloud-inventory.png)